wpscholar-wp-plugins/random-post-on-refresh/readme.txt

 = 1.1 =

 * The latest update pulls from a larger selection of matching posts before selecting a random post.
 Works with WordPress 5.0.

+= 1.1.1 =

+* Bug fix for how post excerpts are generated.
+Tested with WordPress 5.2.3.